Sedation Dentistry in Pembroke, ON

 Oral sedation involves taking a medication by mouth that puts you in a deep state of relaxation.
 We’ll administer this type of sedation at least one hour in advance, so it’ll have time to take effect before your procedure.
-While oral sedation doesn’t actually put you to sleep, you won’t feel any pain or remember the procedure when it’s finished.
+While oral dental sedation doesn’t make you fall asleep, you’ll enter a state of complete calmness, and likely won’t remember the procedure when it’s finished.

-Because it takes some time for the effects to wear off, you’ll need to arrange for someone you trust to drive you to and from your appointment.
+Because it takes some time for the effects to wear off, you should arrange for someone you trust to drive you to and from your appointment.
 It’s normal to experience some nausea and dizziness following oral conscious sedation, though any effects should fade within 24 hours.

 Nitrous oxide, commonly referred to as laughing gas, has been a popular form of sedation for many years.
-By simply breathing in the gas through a small nasal mask, you’ll feel relaxed with light sedation that’ll keep you comfortable in the dental chair.
-You’ll remain conscious and responsive throughout your treatment, although you won’t remember it when you wake up.
+By simply breathing in the gas through a small nasal mask, you’ll begin to feel deeply relaxed.
+You’ll remain conscious and responsive throughout your treatment, although you won’t remember the details of the procedure when you wake up.

-Nitrous oxide wears off faster than oral sedation, but we still recommend having someone accompany you home from your appointment.
+Nitrous oxide sedation wears off faster than oral sedation, but we still recommend having someone accompany you home from your appointment.
 Afterward, you’ll be able to carry out your day as normal.

-Beyond needing a ride home, you may have to stay in the hospital briefly after undergoing general anesthesia to make sure you don’t experience any side effects.
-Thankfully, Dr. Munro is one of only a few dentists in the area who offer hospital privileges for general anesthesia patients.
+Patients may have to have a brief stay in the hospital after undergoing general anesthesia to ensure they don’t experience any serious side effects.
+Dr. Munro is one of only a few dentists in Pembroke who offer hospital privileges for general anesthesia patients.

 Frequently Asked Questions

 Is dental sedation safe?

 As long as it’s administered by a licensed sedation dentist such as Dr. Munro, dental sedation is completely safe.
 A member of our team will monitor your vital signs throughout the procedure to ensure they remain stable.
-In the unlikely event that any issues arise, he’ll stop your treatment and reverse the sedation at once.
+In the unlikely event that any issues arise, we’ll stop your treatment and reverse the sedation at once.